juhasev/sample-ninja-help/subpanel-settings-google-analytics.md

 Fill in your business details and click on **Create** -button.
 Accept terms of conditions if prompted.

 #### Step 5 - Record Universal Analytics (UA) ID displayed at the top of the page.
+This number is typically in format: UA-190182115-1

 #### Step 6 - Enter the UA number into Sample Ninja
+Enter number without the UA- prefix into the Universal Analytics ID field.
+And you are done.

+#### Step 7 - Test
+Visit any panelist features like registration survey, members app or any landing page.